A household name of breakfast television news, Louise is a highly experienced broadcast journalist and has anchored a number of major news bulletins.

 After starting out on the Latin American section of the World Service, Louise moved to Radio 4’s Today programme.
 She then reported for Radio Berkshire and went on to present numerous slots on Radio 5 Live.
 Louise has fronted Channel Five News and their showbiz show, Exclusive.

 Louise is also the author of Dare to Tri, the story of how an article on cycling led to a passion for the sport, and then an obsession which culminated in her representing Britain at the World Triathlon Championships.

-As the day one host, Louise will anchor the day, draw together speakers and draw out points of interest from the key sessions.
+As the day one host, Louise will anchor keynote sessions, draw out points of interst from thekey sessions and ask challenging questions during the pannel session.
 We look forward to having her!

-Prior to joining RICS, Sean was Director of financial services company, Prudential, responsible for retail and corporate marketing and distribution.
-Sean holds non-executive directorships with Institute of Internal Auditors and Broadband St Benedict’s.
-He’s been awarded honorary doctorates by Heriot-Watt and Amity University, and accompanied UK Prime Ministers on trade missions, addressed political leaders at the United Nations on responsibility for Built Environment to further Sustainable Development Goals.
+Prior to joining RICS, Sean was the Director of financial services company Prudential.
+He holds non-executive directorships with the Institute of Internal Auditors and Broadband St Benedict’s.
+He has accompanied UK Prime Ministers on trade missions and addressed political leaders at the United Nations on responsibility for built environment to further Sustainable development Goals.

 Brendan Nelson is a chartered accountant.
 He was made a partner of KPMG in 1984.
 At KPMG International he held a number of senior positions including global chairman, banking and global chairman, financial services.